tobimensch/cli2man/README.md

 Options:
-  -h, --help                   show this help message and exit -o FILE, --output FILE       write to file instead of stdout
+  -h, --help                   show this help message and exit -o FILE, --output FILE       write to file instead of stdout.
+                               when FILE is set to "auto" the
+                               format is: command.section(.gz)
   -i FILE, --input FILE        read CLI-help input from file
   --stdin                      read CLI-help input from stdin
   --info-section NAME ...      parse non-option sections